dpizarrow/Codecademy-Projects/README.md

 # Codecademy-Projects

-This is a repo I created to save Python projects made using Codecademy.
+This is a repo I created to save projects made using Codecademy.

+## Current languages:
+  - Python
+  - Jupyter notebook